 With the Virginia Capital Trail anchoring the eastern end of downtown Richmond’s riverfront, and Belle Isle to the west, visitors have access to several miles of downtown trails and pathways.

 The historic Canal Walk is the 1.25-mile centerpiece of downtown Richmond’s riverfront.
-Enjoy a romantic after-dinner walk with the city skyline lights all around you; or, stroll through history, interacting with the exhibits, public art, or learn more about Richmond when you read the historic markers.
+Enjoy a romantic after-dinner walk with the city skyline lights all around you; or, stroll through history, interacting with the exhibits and public art, and learn more about Richmond when you read the historic markers.
 Walk or run anytime and anywhere along the Canal Walk, through the adjoining Shockoe Slip neighborhood, or along the Virginia Capital Trail.
 Or, make a break for the wild side of downtown and head to the James River Park System’s North Bank Trail, Buttermilk Trail or a lap around Belle Isle.

 Enjoy your runner’s high on the 22 miles of trails that can be found along the James River.
 Some of the favorite places for runners downtown are the Canal Walk, Floodwall Walk and Belle Isle.
 Check out RVA’s running community at Richmond Road Runner's Club or borrow a pooch with Richmond SPCA's Running Buddies program.
 If you prefer organized races and walks, there are also a number of annual events in Richmond that start, end, or intersect along downtown’s James River and on Brown’s Island.

-Richmond’s mountain bike trail system, comprising trails along the James River and throughout Forest Hill Park, are among the best in the nation.
-If mountain biking sounds more your speed, downtown has 20 miles of trails.
+Richmond’s mountain bike trail system, comprised of trails along the James River and throughout Forest Hill Park, are among the best in the nation.
+Downtown Richmond alone has 20 miles of trails.
 You’ll find it hard to find another downtown on the East Coast with a better variety of mountain biking opportunities!
-Detailed information about all of the James River Park System trails can be found here.

 Bicycle Skills Area